Writing an Annotated Bibliography: Synthesizing Multiple Studies

 Irving K. Barber Learning Centre 1961 East Mall, Vancouver, British Columbia, Canada

 How does one give a successful academic talk?
 “Make eye contact,” “be confident,” “dress professionally”… The advice that we often receive tends to focus on the performance aspect of “presenting”, rather than viewing it as an opportunity to communicate and further our research.
-This workshop aims to help participants develop a better understanding of how to […]
+This workshop aims to help participants develop a better understanding of how […]

 Hybrid Online/Virtual and In-Person - See Description Vancouver, British Columbia, Canada